tbro/viewd-quic/README.md

 # viewd
 A image veiwer server and client for viewing images on a remote box (presumably with monitor connected).
-A learning project that filled a personal niche.
-Probably not for general use, though it is useful to me.
-It uses quic for network commnunication and sdl2 for image dispaly.
+An experiment project that filled a personal niche. *Not* for general use.
+It uses sdl2 for image dispaly and quic for network commnunication (for no good reason, I just wanted to learn a little about quic).

 Only tested on linux.